haneefdm/memview/README.md

-# memview
+# memview (OBSOLETE)

 This repo is moving to https://github.com/mcu-debug/memview as a collection of extensions under the [mcu-debug](https://github.com/mcu-debug) organization.
 It is also in preview in the marketplace as a new extension https://marketplace.visualstudio.com/items?itemName=mcu-debug.memory-view.
+Once new new repo/extension is stable, we are going to un-publish this extension

 This repo will no longer be maintained.
 Sorry for the confusion